by Robert Burney M.A.

 'should be.'
 We have unreasonable expectations of ourself.

-fall into the category of cynical romantic by this time.)
-We are all, on
+this would fall into the category of cynical romantic by this time.)
+We are

-a very deep level, yearning to be reunited with our twin soul.
-We were
+all, on a very deep level, yearning to be reunited with our twin soul.
+We

 ever after.'
 So, it follows that since we haven't gotten to 'happily ever